macos86/OpenCore-Post-Install/gpu-patching/nvidia-patching/README.md

 ### Building our DeviceProperties

-With Nvidia GPUs, there's actually not too many properties required for setup.
+With NVIDIA GPUs, there's actually not too many properties required for setup.
 The main ones that are recommended are the following:

 | Property | Value | Comment |
 | :--- | :--- | :--- |